tommytimmytony/web102_prework/README.md

 Describe any challenges encountered while building the app.
 - There was alot of research needed inorder for me to implement many functions of the app (scroll to element, get specfic HTML elements, animations, positioning div, and many more).
 - Encounter alot of erros because I forgot some important features of Javascript methods.
-For example, the method sort will mutate the oringal array.
+For example, the method sort will mutate the original array.
-- Spent of time dealing with addEventListener.
+- Spent alot of time dealing with addEventListener.
 The method addEventListener doesn't work well with non-static element.
 Therefore, there was alot of work needed to work around this case.
 Hence, many original functions was modify inorder to make my element work with addEventListener.

 ## License